Met Police officer sentenced for stalking woman he met on duty

 PC Jonathan Simon, 44 received a suspended 16-week sentence for harassing the woman after a break-up.

-He was found guilty last month at Westminster Magistrates' Court after the court heard he repeatedly visited her home, sometimes while on duty, and left her messages and voicemails.
+He was found guilty last month after Westminster Magistrates' Court heard he repeatedly visited her home, sometimes while on duty, and left her messages and voicemails.

 The judge said his behaviour had brought the Met Police into disrepute.